IBM/z_ansible_collections_samples/zos_concepts/templates/loadlib/README.md

-# Use Jinja templates to submit jobs with zos_job_submit
+# Use Jinja templates to compile and link a library with ibm_zos_core
-This playbook demonstrates how to use local Jinja templates to dynamically create JCL and submit jobs in z/OS using Red Hat Ansible Certified Content for IBM Z.
+This playbook demonstrates how to use local Jinja templates to dynamically create JCL to compile and link a library in z/OS using Red Hat Ansible Certified Content for IBM Z.

 This playbook uses:
   - collection:
     - ibm.ibm_zos_core
   - modules:
     - zos_job_submit
+    - zos_data_set
+    - zos_copy
+    - zos_mvs_raw

 It is a good practice to review the playbook contents before executing them.
 It will help you understand the requirements in terms of space, location,